 Unconscious bias and affinity bias

-Examples of affinity bias in the workplace
+Examples of affinity bias in recruitment and the workplace

 Bad hiring decisions